ImagiNFT/BrandContractAutotask/README.md

-# Defender Autotask examples with Relayer
+# Defender Autotask example for Typescript

-This folder shows how to code an Autotask connected to a Defender Relayer.
-Examples show using the [`defender-relay-client`](https://www.npmjs.com/package/defender-relay-client) standalone and along with `ethers.js`.
-All examples can be run as an Autotask or locally.
-The `ethers` example also has a small suite of unit tests.
+This folder shows how to code an Autotask using Typescript, and then using `tsc` to compile it to javascript in order to be run as an Autotask within Defender.

 ## Setup

-Each Autotask script in the `src` folder is self-contained, and exposes different entrypoints depending on whether the code is to be run locally, within an autotask, or unit tested:

-- The `require.main` check ensures the code is only run if the script is executed directly, which is used for local development.
-- The `handler` function is called by the Defender Autotask runtime, and initializes the client using the injected `credentials`.
-- The `main` function contains the business logic, and is called directly by the `handler` and the unit tests, with different clients depending on the environment.

-To run any of these scripts as an Autotask, just copy their code into a new Autotask, and connect it to a Relayer.

-## Testing

-This project uses `buidler` for testing.
-Note that buidler is not required for Autotasks, it is just used for testing purposes here.
-The tests run in a development network managed by buidler, set up the environment, and call the `main` function for testing.

-Run the tests via `yarn test`.
+The `tsconfig.json` sets the configuration for the typescript compiler to emit the javascript code to be used in the Defender Autotask.
+Run `yarn build` (or simply `tsc`) to compile the script in [`src/index.ts`](src/index.ts), copy the generated code from `dist/index.js`, and paste it into an Autotask.

 ## Running Locally